team-monite/monite-sdk/packages/sdk-api/README.md

 **Note:** This library is part of a [monorepo](https://github.com/team-monite/monite-sdk).
 See the main [README](https://github.com/team-monite/monite-sdk/#readme) for more information.

 ## Requirements

+* Runtime:
+  * Node.js 16 or later.
+  * Supported browsers: five latest versions of Chrome, Firefox, Safari, Edge, and Opera.
+* At least 8 GB RAM on each development workstation.
-To use `@team-monite/sdk-api`, you need a partner account registered with Monite.
+* A partner account registered with Monite.
 Follow the [Get started with Monite API](https://docs.monite.com/docs/get-started) guide to set up your partner account, get API credentials, and generate an access token.

 ## Installation